artsy/artsy.github.io/_posts/2018-12-21-why-is-swiftpm-taking-so-long.md

 employee about something which sounds even remotely like a future product question.
 So, it didn't go anywhere.

-Well, _person whose name I don't remember_, let me try to re-frame that question into something I can take a reasonable stab at: **"Why are we all still using CocoaPods now instead of Swift PM for iOS apps?"**
+Well, _person whose name I don't remember_, let me try to re-frame that question into something I can take a reasonable stab at: **"Why are we all still using CocoaPods now instead of Swift PM for iOS apps three years after its release?"**

 <!-- more -->